 - Step 0.
 The UAV has performed a successful UUAA with the USS.

 - Step 1.
-The UE first initiates PDU session establishment request for the redundant C2 connection with the UAV-C. In the PDU Session establishment request CAA-Level UAV ID, a C2 Aviation Payload to be used for C2 authorization which includes the C2 redundant information.
+The UE first initiates PDU session establishment request for establishing the first PDU sessions for C2 connection with the UAV-C. In the PDU Session establishment request CAA-Level UAV ID, a C2 Aviation Payload to be used for C2 authorization which includes the C2 redundant information.

 - Step 2.
 The SMF then sends a Nnef_Authentication_AuthenticateAuthorize request including the C2 Aviation Payload, which is used to request authorization redundant C2 communication with 2 redundant C2 connections.